Wisconsin Residential Camp in Elkhorn, WI

 Group text in case of an emergency, storm at camp, late bus, etc. By giving your mobile phone number during the camp application process, you opted-in to the emergency texting service from Camp Odayin.
 We will use this service only if we need to communicate with parents/guardians immediately and as a group.
 All other communication will be done individually.
 If you have questions, please contact email@example.com to discuss.

-Please share our social media policy with your campers.
-We do not allow our staff members to connect with your camper via social media (Facebook, Instagram, Snap Chat) until your camper graduates from high school AND is 18 years old AND the camper initiates the contact.
+Please share our communication / social media policy with your campers.
+We do not allow our staff members to communicate with your camper via social media (Facebook, Instagram, Snap Chat, etc.) or other communication platforms (Zoom, Google Meet, texting, etc.) until your camper graduates from high school AND is 18 years old AND the camper initiates the contact.
 Email correspondence is ok with us, but again, only if the camper initiates contact.
-Please support this policy by letting your camper know they should not reach out to their awesome counselors and nurses via social media.
+Please support this policy by letting your camper know they should not reach out to their awesome counselors and nurses except through email.
 We would be most grateful!

 It is our hope that your children come home from camp happy and confident, with memories and friendships that will last a lifetime.
 Whether your child is a first time camper or a veteran, there are some important things that you can do before you even begin to pack that will help your child have a successful camp experience.
 Take a look at some of our “tips” and thank you for sharing your child with us!